andyxning/nsq-operator/docs/image.md

 [`supervisord`](http://supervisord.org/), to guard Nsqd instance
 * Make Nsqd instance be the PID 1 process

-Both `systemd` and `supervisor` does not support transmiting received signals to its hosted services.
+Both `systemd` and `supervisor` do not support transmiting received signals to its hosted services.
 Actually, most hosting service does not support transmiting received `SIGTERM` signal to its guarded services.
 So it seems that solution one is not an option.